Skip to main content

 The master's program is designed for graduates of education programs who have received initial teacher certification and wish to enhance their teaching skills through advanced studies in instructional practices that are informed by research.

-The master's program is designed for students of education programs who have received initial teacher certification and wish to enhance their teaching skills through advanced studies in instructional practices that are informed by research.
-Students seeking admission to graduate programs in the College of Education should first apply through the Office of Graduate Studies at the University of Nebraska Omaha.
+Students seeking admission to graduate programs in the College of Education, Health, and Human Sciences should first apply through the Office of Graduate Studies at the University of Nebraska Omaha.

 Concentrations are required for each candidate seeking a Master of Science Degree in Secondary Education.
 Students will choose an area of concentration in a special field which will provide depth in an area of interest.
 Courses within the concentrations will be decided upon in conference with the student's advisor.